 model_lowdim <- adproclus_low_dim(data = our_data, nclusters = 3, ncomponents = 2)

-The package also provides functionality to obtain membership matrices, that the algorithm can start the alternating least squares procedure on.
+The package also provides functionality to obtain membership matrices, which the algorithm can start the alternating least squares procedure on.
 There are three different possibilities to obtain such matrices: random, semi-random and rational (see respective function documentation for details).

 # import data